r2inlondon/influencery-api/README.md

 Please help us fix the the API so our Influencery project will work.

-Finaly please add a primary_tag field to the Influencer model.
+Finally please add a primary_tag field to the Influencer model.
 This should reference a Tag ID and every Influencer MUST have a primary_tag.
 The influencer_serializer will have to be updated.